twinnydotdev/twinny/README.md

 #### Other features

-- Works online or offline.
+- Works online or offline
 - Highly configurable api endpoints for fim and chat
 - Conforms to the OpenAI API standard
 - Single or multiline fill-in-middle completions